mharunarrashid/Technical-writing/User_manual.md

 ### **1. Introduction**

 Welcome to Kramer Electronics.
-Kramer Electronics has been providing a world of unique, creative, and affordable solutions to a vast range of problems that are faced by video, audio, presentation, and broadcasting professionals on a daily basis, making the best even better.
+Kramer Electronics has been providing a world of unique, creative, and affordable solutions to a vast range of problems that are faced by video, audio, presentation, and broadcasting professionals daily, making the best even better.
 Congratulations on purchasing your Kramer 616T Dual-Link Detachable Optical DVI Transmitter, which is ideal for the following typical applications:

 - [x] Digital flat panel and plasma displays used in medical, commercial, and travel applications